camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/03-runtime-container-integration/30-the-camunda-jboss-as-7-subsystem.html.md

    <p>Service dependencies are automatically managed for you if you use the <a href="ref:#process-applications">Process Application API</a>.</p>
 </div>

-The camunda JBoss subsystem manages process engines as JBoss Services in the JBoss Module Service Container.
+The Camunda JBoss subsystem manages process engines as JBoss Services in the JBoss Module Service Container.
 In order for the Module Service Container to provide the process engine service(s) to the deployed applications, it is important that the dependencies are known.
 Consider the following example:

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/jboss-service-dependencies.png"></img></center>